Our Services

 Possession Of Drugs

-If you are caught in physical possession of a drug you will be charged with possession.
-This applies even whether or not you knew the drug was a “controlled substance”, although there is a defence under section 28 Misuse of Drugs Act 1971 if you can prove that you neither knew, nor suspected nor had reason to suspect that the substance was a controlled drug.
+If you are caught in physical possession of a drug, you will be charged with possession.
+This applies even whether or not you knew the drug was a “controlled substance”, although there is a defence under section 28 of the Misuse of Drugs Act 1971 if you can prove that you neither knew nor suspected nor had reason to suspect that the substance was a controlled drug.
 You will be charged with straightforward possession of a controlled substance if you are found to have any amount of a Class A drug, e.g. Heroin, Ecstasy, or more than a minimal quantity of a Class B or Class C drug, e.g. Cannabis.

-The maximum sentence which can be imposed for possession of a controlled substance is 7 years imprisonment or an unlimited fine in the Crown Court for possession of Class A substances.
+The maximum sentence for possession of a controlled substance in the Crown Court is seven years imprisonment or an unlimited fine for possession of Class A substances.

-Supplying Or Offering To Supply Drugs
+Supplying Or Offering to Supply Drugs

-These offences can be dealt with either in the Magistrates Court or the Crown Court depending upon the severity of the case and the amounts involved.
+These offences can be dealt with either in the Magistrates Court or the Crown Court, depending upon the severity of the case and the amounts involved.
 The maximum sentence for this offence is life imprisonment or an unlimited fine within the Crown Court for supplying a Class A controlled substance.

 Our experience has shown recently that with reduced resources, the police are targeting people who are actually supplying controlled substances as opposed to clients who have a small amount of drugs for personal use.

 We are familiar with the issues arising where large drugs conspiracy cases are prosecuted.
-This ranges from managing the large volume of paperwork and evidence involved, to dealing with telephone billing, cell site evidence and covert policing methods.
+This ranges from managing the large volume of paperwork and evidence involved to dealing with telephone billing, cell site evidence and covert policing methods.

 Production Of Controlled Drugs

-Conspiracy Solicitors have immense experience in dealing with production of controlled drugs offences, some of which have attracted extensive interest from the national media.
+Conspiracy Solicitors have immense experience in dealing with the production of controlled drugs offences, some of which have attracted extensive interest from the national media.

 The offence is made out where: